 Air conditioning in this system is automatic.
-Pressing the Air Conditioning Control button while in AUTO mode will cause the LED in the control button to flash three times and then turn off.
+Pressing the air conditioning control button while in AUTO mode will cause the indicator in the control button to flash three times and then turn off.
 This indicates that the system is in AUTO mode and requesting the air conditioning is not necessary.

 The system will automatically control recirculation.
-However, pressing the Recirculation 4 Control button will temporarily put the system in recirculation mode (10 minutes).
+However, pressing the recirculation control button will temporarily put the system in Recirculation mode (10 minutes).
 This can be used when outside conditions such as smoke, odors, dust, or high humidity are present.
-Activating recirculation will cause the LED in the control button to illuminate.
-After 10 minutes, the system will return to normal AUTO mode function and the LED will turn off.
+Activating recirculation will cause the indicator in the control button to illuminate.
+After 10 minutes, the system will return to normal AUTO mode function and the indicator will turn off.

 - The surface of the climate control panel and the top center of the instrument panel should be kept free of debris due to the location of the climate control sensors.
 Mud on the windshield may also cause poor operation of this system. - Extended use of recirculation may cause the windows to fog.
-If the interior of the windows begins to fog, press the Recirculation button to return to outside air.
+If the interior of the windows begin to fog, press the recirculation button to return to outside air.
 Some temp/humidity conditions will cause captured interior air to condense on windows and hamper visibility.
-For this reason, the system will not allow Recirculation to be selected while in defrost or defrost/floor mode.
-Attempting to use the recirculation while in these modes will cause the LED in the control button to blink and then turn off.
+For this reason, the system will not allow recirculation to be selected while in Defrost or Defrost/Floor mode.
+Attempting to use the recirculation while in these modes will cause the indicator in the control button to blink and then turn off.